List of Shortland Street characters introduced in 1992: Serena Hughes

 Serena Hughes was Nick's (Karl Burnett) first girlfriend.
 Nick used the gothic Serena to get on his mother's bad side but much to his shock the two got on well and Nick eventually fell in love, losing his virginity to her.
 However, when Serena started spending time with Stuart, Nick jumped to the conclusion that Serena was two-timing him with Stuart and grew jealous.
 The two split up and Serena left town for good.

 Henry Tamariki

 Henry Tamariki was introduced as a love interest for Jaki Manu (Nancy Brunning).
-Henry entered the hospital with an injury from playing cricket in late 1992 and soon started to date the smitten Jaki.
+Henry entered the hospital with an injury from playing cricket in late 1992 and soon started to date the smitten Jaki whilst managing the cleaning contract at the clinic.
 However, when Henry brought an illness in from another country, Jaki had little time for Henry and he strayed from the relationship and it ended.
 Henry returned the following year, seriously injured from bowling.
 A still hurt Jaki discouraged Henry from continuing cricket but when she refused to admit her true feelings for him, Henry continued.
 However, the two eventually confessed their love and Henry retired.
 The two moved to England.